The Ultimate Travel Packing List: Carry-On Only Guide for 2026

 Peanut butter Only if under 3.4oz Yes Classified as liquid

-Portable chargers Yes (under 100Wh) No Never in checked bag
+Portable chargers Yes (under 100Wh) No Must be in carry-on

 Pre-Trip Preparation Checklist